 It’s important to note that ADR data reported here has not been adjusted for inflation.
 According to STR, inflation was so strong in 2022 that, in real terms, ADR was relatively similar to 2019 results and even lower in some months.

 Occupancy rate is a term used to indicate the percentage of occupied guest rooms compared to total available rooms in a specific time period.
 Aggregated occupancy rates are often an indicator of overall market demand.

 Among independent properties, global occupancy rates in 2021 and 2022 have improved steadily year over year since the pandemic, but have not yet reached 2019 levels.
-With China opening up again for outbound tourism in 2023, demand is likely to increase, especially for APAC countries where China comprises a significant portion of the inbound travel market.
+With China lifting travel restrictions and opening up again for outbound tourism in 2023, demand is likely to increase, especially for APAC countries where China comprises a significant portion of the inbound travel market.

 Booking sources are the distribution channels on which travelers choose to make reservations.
 Every booking channel comes with different costs to the property, so it’s a good idea to pay close attention to distribution allocations and costs and to strive to manage a diverse distribution strategy.

 OTA sources include all bookings made through an intermediary in the graphs pictured here.
 Non-OTA sources (or “direct” bookings) include all bookings made directly with the lodging business, including the property website, phone, walk-in, and email.